 Susan began her legal career with leading Wall Street law firm, Milbank.
 The unexpected arrival of triplets and subsequent diagnosis of her son Alex with a significant hearing loss – the first baby detected under the SWISH program in NSW – led to an association with The Shepherd Centre that continues to this day.
 Given the comprehensive support her family received and the lifelong friendships forged in those early years, Susan was thrilled to join the Board in 2015, enabling her to make a meaningful contribution to an organisation that gave her and her family so much.

-Dr Miles Jakeman AM is Co-founder, Executive Director and Deputy Chairman of Citadel Group Limited.
-He is also a Director of Jakeman Business Solutions, Independent Non-Executive Chairman of AIM-listed GetBusy Plc, a member of not-for-profit Strategic Forum, a member of ACT’s Capital Angels, and a Visiting Fellow at the Australian National University (National Security College).
+Dr Miles Jakeman AM was Co-founder, Executive Director and Deputy Chairman of Citadel Group Limited.
+He is currently Chairman of archTIS, Non-Executive Chairman of AIM-listed GetBusy plc, Director of not-for-profit Strategic Forum, Non-Executive Director of Manteena Security Australia Pty Ltd, Chairman of Fifth Domain Pty Ltd and Visiting Fellow at the Australian National University (National Security College).